Qualifying For Home Loan After Bankruptcy And Housing Event

 - This is because the automated underwriting system will not recognize they have a bankruptcy

-- This is since you got it deleted off credit report
+- This is since you got it deleted off the credit report

-- Even though bankruptcy, foreclosure, short sale, deed in lieu of foreclosure may be deleted off credit report, that does not wipe out the public records
+Even though bankruptcy, foreclosure, short sale, deed in lieu of foreclosure may be deleted off a credit report, that does not wipe out the public records:

 - Borrowers who have not passed the mandatory waiting period after bankruptcy and/or foreclosure will get caught